SSWConsulting/SSW.Rules.Content/rules/do-you-catch-and-re-throw-exceptions-properly/rule.md

 Bad Example - Never re-throw exceptions by passing the original exception object.
 Wrap the exception or use throw.
 :::

-The "Throw(ex)" method resets the stack trace, causing the error to appear as if it originated from the line where "Throw(ex)" is used.
+Using `throw ex` resets the stack trace, obscuring the original the error and may hide highly valuable information to debug this exception.

 ```cs
 catch (SomeException)